Complex domain approach for reversible data hiding and homomorphic encryption: General framework and application to dispersed data: Protocols for Joint Watermarking and Encryption on the Complex Domain

+The protocol proceeds in two distinct phases: Initialization and watermarking and data exchange.
 The initialization phase establishes the necessary cryptographic keys and shared secrets between the DC and S: \begin{enumerate} \item Public Key Distribution: DC generates a Gaussian ElGamal key pair.
 It computes and publicly distributes its public key $\mathbf{K}=(p, \gamma, \mathcal{K})$., \item Watermark Agreement: DC and S agree on a set of shared watermarking keys or a mechanism to generate sequential, time-dependent watermarks: $w_1, w_2, \ldots, w_M$ corresponding to times $t_1, t_2, \ldots, t_M$.
-Each $w_j$ is a non-negative integer represented with $B$ bits, taking values in the range $0, \ldots, 2^B-1$. \end{enumerate}
+Each $w_j$ is an integer represented with $B$ bits (\textit{e.g.,} taking values in the range $0, \ldots, 2^B-1$ for unsigned watermarks, or $-2^{B-1},-2^{B-1}+1,\dots,2^{B-1}-1$ for signed ones). \end{enumerate}

 Then, for the watermarking and data exchange phase, at each designated time $t_k$, sensor data is generated, watermarked, encrypted, and transmitted for verification. \begin{enumerate} \item DC's Challenge Factor: DC chooses a Gaussian integer factor $\lambda_k$ with $\Re(\lambda_k)\cdot\Im(\lambda_k)\neq 0$ (from ${\mathbb{Z}[i]}^*_p$).
 DC then encrypts $\lambda_k$ using its own public key $\mathbf{K}$, yielding the ciphertext $(\psi_{k,1}, \psi_{k,2}) = \enc_{\mathbf K}(\lambda_k, b_{\lambda_k})$, where $b_{\lambda_k}$ is a randomly chosen ephemeral key.
 DC sends this ciphertext to S. \item Sensor's Data and Watermark Embedding: S generates its data reading $d_k$ (an integer, typically representing a real-world measurement).
 S then assigns the pre-agreed watermark $w_k$ to the imaginary part of the data, forming a complex-valued plaintext $\delta_k = d_k + i w_k$.
 Next, S encrypts this combined plaintext $\delta_k$ using DC's public key $\mathbf{K}$, resulting in the ciphertext $(\psi'_{k,1}, \psi'_{k,2}) = \enc_{\mathbf K}(\delta_k, b_{\delta_k})$, where $b_{\delta_k}$ is another randomly chosen ephemeral key.
 Making use of the homomorphic property of Gaussian ElGamal, S component-wise multiplies the received challenge ciphertext with its own generated ciphertext: